Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Results from GWTC-3

+We find that most of the parameters do not show up significant deviation from previous results \citep{LIGOScientific:2021psn, Virgo:2021bbr}.
+However, differently from \citep{LIGOScientific:2021psn, Virgo:2021bbr}, $\sigma_g$ is not well constrained.
+The high $\sigma_g$ estimation is an indication that there may not be a Gaussian feature in the mass distribution and the mass distribution can be smeared with an extended distribution in the masses at the higher end.

-Finally, a weak measurement of the Hubble constant $H_0=102.55^{+27.22}_{-27.61}$ km/s/Mpc is made which is in the agreement with the values from Planck-2018 \citep{Aghanim:2018eyx}, SH0ES \citep{Riess:2021jrx} due to a large uncertainty in the current measurements.
-It is important to note the correlation between the Hubble constant and the delay time distribution parameters in Fig. \ref{fig:pop+H0}.
-This indicates that not being able to correctly infer the PISN mass scale can lead to an incorrect inference of the cosmological parameters \citep{Mukherjee:2021rtw}.
+Finally, a weak measurement of the Hubble constant $H_0=42^{+19}_{-12}$ km/s/Mpc is made which is in the agreement with the values from Planck-2018 \citep{Aghanim:2018eyx}, SH0ES \citep{Riess:2021jrx} due to large uncertainty in the current measurements.
+However, note the correlation between the Hubble constant and the $t^{\rm min}_d$ parameter in Fig. \ref{fig:pop+H0}. {This indicates that not being able to correctly infer the PISN mass scale and the value of $t^{\rm min}_d$ can lead to an incorrect inference of the cosmological parameters \citep{Mukherjee:2021rtw}.}